govitia/navitia/readme.md

 Obviously, you'll want to stop paginating at some point, and most importantly do something with the value.
 An example is on the way !

 ## What's new in the development version ?

 - Paging support
 - Bugfix where the response body was never closed
 - Limited the size of responses
+- Coverage has been renamed to Regions
+- Regions (ex-Coverage), RegionByPos and RegionByID have a new parameter needed: RegionRequest
+- No more Session.Use

 ## Going further